thenerdery/dot-net-standards/Mocks_and_Fakes.md

 [Moq](https://www.nuget.org/packages/Moq/).

-[FakeItEasy](https://www.nuget.org/packages/FakeItEasy/) is also common in existing projects within the Nerdery, but for consistancy we are recommending Moq for new development.
+[FakeItEasy](https://www.nuget.org/packages/FakeItEasy/) is also common in existing projects within the Nerdery, but for consistency we are recommending Moq for new development.

 ### PCLMock